ksasao/MomentStack/README.md

 ## Configuring Location Data
 1. Power the device.
 It boots into NFC writer mode and shows date/time/battery info.
 2. Short-press Button A to enter **Config Mode**.
-The firmware connects to Wi-Fi, starts an HTTP server on port 80, and renders a QR code pointing to `https://ksasao.github.io/MomentStack/??p=@35.681684,139.786917,17z&t=Tokyo%20Sta.&edit=t&device=http://<device-ip>`.
+The firmware connects to Wi-Fi, starts an HTTP server on port 80, and renders a QR code pointing to `https://ksasao.github.io/MomentStack/?p=@35.681684,139.786917,17z&t=Tokyo%20Sta.&d=<device-ip>`.
 3. Using a phone on the same network, scan the QR code.
-The browser loads the hosted map UI with `edit` mode enabled and a `device` parameter so it can talk to the device API.
+The browser loads the hosted map UI with `d` set to the device’s IP address, which unlocks the edit overlay and tells the page how to contact the device API.
 4. Drag the map or use the geolocation button to select the spot, change the popup text, then hit **update**.
 The page POSTs to `http://<device-ip>/api/location`, saves the values to NVS, and redirects to the new shareable URL.
 5. Leave Config Mode (the device will reboot itself a few seconds after applying changes) and return to writer mode.